nulab/BacklogMigration-Redmine/README.md

 ### Fix the mapping file

-A file in json format will be automatically created.
+A file in CSV format will be automatically created.
-The items that could not be automatically associated with Backlog will be blank.
-The blanks need to be filled using the items in the description.

-     {
-      "Description": "The values accepted for User in Backlog are "admin,tanaka". " "Mappings": [{
-        "redmine": "admin",
-        "backlog": "admin"
-      }, {
-        "redmine": "satou",
-        "backlog": ""
-      }]
-    }
+The right side is Backlog item.
+For the assignable items from **Name** column, please refer to the following file by reference

+- mapping/users_list.csv (users)
+- mapping/priorities_list.csv (priority)
+- mapping/statuses_list.csv (state)

 ### Run command